the-rhizome-collaborative/wp-multisite-internal-sso/README.md

 ## Configuration

 - **Primary Site**: This is the main site in your WordPress Multisite network, which holds the user accounts.
-Set this in the plugin code under the `$primary_site` variable.
+Set this in the plugin settings for the primary site.
 - **Secondary Site**: Sites where users will be logged in automatically if they are authenticated on the primary site.
-This is defined in the `$secondary_site` variable.
+Set this in the plugin settings for the primary site.

 The plugin is designed to run seamlessly across the multisite network with no additional configuration required after installation.
 However, the following customization options are available:

-### Customizing the Primary and Secondary Sites

-Edit the following variables in `class-wp-multisite-internal-sso.php` to suit your environment:
-- `$primary_site`: Define the primary site’s domain (e.g., `'multisite.lndo.site'`).
-- `$secondary_site`: Define the secondary site’s domain (e.g., `'bar.site'`).

 ### Token and Cookie Management